justin-napolitano/giving-up/index.md

 ## The Internet

 So the internet is incredible.
 It is also horrible.
-I have access to information that has enabled to me learn skills that provide me living.
+I have access to information that has enabled to me learn skills that provide a living.
 That said, there is a ton of toxic content online that I do not want to consume.

 ### Porn

-I am a millenial man tforhat has had access to pornography since I have wanted to view it.
+I am a millenial man that has had access to pornography since I have wanted to view it.
 I admit it is still appealing.. even at 30 years old.
 I have had periods of my life where I have abstained... then there are periods of my life when I have not.
-Regardless the damage has been done.
+Regardless, the damage is done.
 The way I look at women.. and men is tainted by the exhibits I have seen online.
 I wish this was not the case.. but it is..
 Sex is fetishized.
-It does not feel like something natural.. or really that enjoyble..
+It does not feel like something natural.. or really that enjoyable..
 It feels like an act done to satisfy a desire to replicate what we've seen online.
 At the root, sex is for connection and procreation.. it feels like now it is a desire to satisfy a fear of missing out.
 That is fucked.

 ### Youtube